RamPINN: Recovering Raman Spectra From Coherent Anti-Stokes Spectra Using Embedded Physics: THEORY

-To constrain this ill-posed problem, we leverage two well-established physical priors.
-First, the resonant susceptibility $\chi_{\mathrm{R}}$ satisfies the Kramers-Kronig (KK) relation~\parencite{kk_book,kramers1928Diffusion,kronig1926dispersion}, which links its real and imaginary parts through causality in linear response theory~\parencite{wang2021vector,bilstm}.
+The resonant susceptibility $\chi_{\mathrm{R}}$ satisfies the Kramers-Kronig (KK) relation~\parencite{kk_book,kramers1928Diffusion,kronig1926dispersion}, which links its real and imaginary parts through causality in linear response theory~\parencite{wang2021vector,bilstm}.
 This is further explained in \Cref{ap:kk}.
 Specifically,

 and

 where \( \mathcal{H}(\cdot) \) is the Hilbert transform~\parencite{Graf2010}.
 The imaginary part carries the true Raman spectrum~\parencite{muller2007Coherent}.
 This relation provides a consistency constraint between what we want to recover ($\Im(\chi_{\mathrm{R}})$) and what we estimate from the observed signal (the real part $\Re(\chi_{\mathrm{R}})$).